benbusby/whoogle-search/README.md

 - Autocomplete/search suggestions
 - POST request search and suggestion queries (when possible)
 - View images at full res without site redirect (currently mobile only)
-- Dark mode
+- Light/Dark/System theme modes (with support for [custom CSS theming](https://github.com/benbusby/whoogle-search/wiki/User-Contributed-CSS-Themes))
 - Randomly generated User Agent
 - Easy to install/deploy
 - DDG-style bang (i.e. `!<tag> <query>`) searches
 - Optional location-based searching (i.e. results near \<city\>)
-- Optional NoJS mode to disable all Javascript in results
+- Optional NoJS mode to view search results in a separate window with JavaScript blocked

+<sup>*No third party JavaScript.
+Whoogle can be used with JavaScript disabled, but if enabled, uses JavaScript for things like presenting search suggestions.</sup>

+<sup>**No third party cookies.
+Whoogle uses server side cookies (sessions) to store non-sensitive configuration settings such as theme, language, etc. Just like with JavaScript, cookies can be disabled and not affect Whoogle's search functionality.</sup>

-<sup>*If deployed to a remote server, or configured to send requests through a VPN, Tor, proxy, etc.</sup>
+<sup>***If deployed to a remote server, or configured to send requests through a VPN, Tor, proxy, etc.</sup>

 ## Dependencies
 If using Heroku Quick Deploy, **you can skip this section**.